How Threat Intelligence Can Improve Your Security

 Threat intelligence can be a powerful tool for securing your systems, diagnosing threats and responding to attacks effectively.
 It enables you to evaluate security events in context and to identify and respond to threats more quickly than otherwise possible.

 Hopefully, this article helped you understand what threat intelligence is and how you can benefit from it.
 By adopting the best practices covered here, you can ensure that your team leverages threat intelligence successfully.
-Effectively leveraging threat intelligence enables you to keep your systems and your data more secure.
+This enables you to keep your systems and your data more secure.